• Skip to primary navigation

 The Nile in Style Main Tour Price

-Price includes: Accommodations at fine hotels for two nights in Giza, on our chartered ship for seven nights, and for two nights at a riverside hotel in downtown Cairo Airport, in double occupancy; All transportation by motorcoaches, cars, horse-drawn carriages, and boats when traveling as a group; Arrival and departure airport transfers in Cairo; Airfare between Cairo and Luxor; Domestic airport departure taxes when traveling with the group; All meals during the main tour except three lunches and one dinner; Wine or soft drinks at the Welcome and Farewell dinners; Services of a knowledgeable HE Travel tour host (subject to minimum participation) and an Egyptologist; Admission fees to all locations listed in the itinerary; Meal and driver gratuities; Porterage at hotels.
+Price includes: Accommodations at fine hotels for two nights in Giza, on our chartered ship for seven nights, and for two nights at a riverside hotel in downtown Cairo, in double occupancy; All transportation by motorcoaches, cars, horse-drawn carriages, and boats when traveling as a group; Arrival and departure airport transfers in Cairo; Airfare between Cairo and Luxor; Domestic airport departure taxes when traveling with the group; All meals during the main tour except one lunch and two dinners; Wine or soft drinks at the Welcome and Farewell dinners; Services of a knowledgeable HE Travel tour host (subject to minimum participation) and an Egyptologist; Admission fees to all locations listed in the itinerary; Meal and driver gratuities; Porterage at hotels.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Airfare between home and Cairo; Optional half-day Sakkara Pyramid excursion on first official tour day; Optional half-day excursion to Abu Simbel including 30-minute flight from Aswan and guided tour; Three lunches and one dinner; Tips to Egyptologist, local guides, hotel and ship staffs and gratuity for the HE Travel tour host; International departure taxes; Personal items such as alcoholic beverages, telephone calls, and laundry.
+Not included: Airfare between home and Cairo; Optional full-day pre-tour Alexandria excursion; Optional half-day Sakkara Pyramid excursion on first official tour day; Optional half-day excursion to Abu Simbel including 30-minute flight from Aswan and guided tour; One lunch and two dinners; Tips to Egyptologist, local guides, ship staff and your HE Travel tour host(s); International departure taxes; Personal items such as alcoholic beverages, telephone calls, and laundry.

 Optional Tour Choices:

-Price includes: Transportation, an Egyptologist guide, and admissions fees.
+Price includes: Transportation, an Egyptologist guide, admissions fees, and lunch.

-Not included: Lunch, items of a personal nature, and gratuities for the guide.
+Not included: Items of a personal nature, and gratuities for the guide.

 Jordan Extension Price

-Price includes: Flight from Cairo to Amman Jordan, two nights near Petra and one night in Amman, all meals in Jordan, a tour of Petra, Madaba, and Mount Nebo, and a half-day visit to a Dead Sea resort.
+Price includes: Flight from Cairo to Amman, Jordan; two hotel nights near Petra and one night in Amman; all meals in Jordan; a tour of Petra, a half-day visit to a Dead Sea resort, and visits to Madaba and Mount Nebo (flight schedules permitting).

 Not included: Items of a personal nature, gratuities for guide(s).